peter-vilja/gulp-clean/README.md

 		.pipe(clean());
 });
 ```
 Option read false prevents gulp to read the contents of the file and makes this task a lot faster.
-If you need the file and it's contents after cleaning in the same stream, do not set read option to false.
+If you need the file and it's contents after cleaning in the same stream, do not set the read option to false.

 ```js
 var gulp = require('gulp');